 Overall, TOC and AOCC are the foundation of the airport operating platform for the Airport Operation Management System which is supported by reliable technology implementation.

 "Through the implementation of information technology, Soekarno-Hatta can run a quick response, early warning system detection and operational effectiveness.
 The application of this technology can easily assist in determining the capacity of terminals that can used, "explained Awaluddin.

 In the near future the Travel application will also be launched by PT Angkasa Pura II.
 Through Travelation, prospective aircraft passengers can upload the required documents such as a letter from the results of the PCR test or rapid test to be allowed to board the flight.

 "Travelation aims to simplify the procedure in which documents are digitally checked.
-We hope this can have an impact on a simpler queuing system at the airport so that passenger flow can run smoothly," he said.
+We hope this can have an impact on simpler queuing system procedures at airports so that passenger flow can run smoothly," he said.